Java Program to Get the name of the file from the absolute path

 }

-This code snippet creates a File object for the specified absolute path and then retrieves the name of the file using getName().
+This code snippet creates a File object for the specified absolute file path in Java and then retrieves the name of the file using getName().
 The output will be filename.txt, which is the file name.

 Using the Path Class and the Files Class

 With Java 7 and newer, the java.nio.file package (New Input/Output 2) introduces a more comprehensive API for file handling.
-The Path class, combined with the Files class, provides a powerful way to deal with more complex file paths.
+The Path class, combined with the Files class, provides a powerful way to deal with more complex file paths in Java.

 Utilizing the Path Class to Get the File Name